How much does it cost to apply for an Ashden Award?

 To be shortlisted and win an award, the applicant must:

-Show an innovative approach to sustainable energy.
-Many Award winners use established technologies, but there must be innovative aspects to the work as a whole.
-These could include innovative approaches to marketing and distribution; improved financing mechanisms, training and skills development; introducing a technology to a different country or region; innovative business models.
-Award-winning work must add something to what past winners have shown.
+- The applicant must show an innovative approach to sustainable energy.
+Many award winners use established technologies, but there must be innovative aspects to the work as a whole.
+These could include innovative approaches to marketing and distribution; improved financing mechanisms, a new way of sharing training and skills; introducing a technology to a country or region; or employing an innovative business model.

-Be working towards financial sustainability.
-We are looking for efficient use of funds and evidence that future funding is being sought, whether from sales, grants or any other source.
+- The applicant must show good governance and management.
+We are looking for efficient use of funds and a strong plan to generate further income, whether from sales, grants or any other source.
 Organisations can be for profit or not-for-profit.
+Winners must have sustainability embedded in their values and practices.

 What happens once my application is submitted?

-We carry out an initial review of applications to check eligibility and select a longlist (Late November 2018)
+We carry out an initial review of applications to check eligibility and select a longlist (January 2020)

 When will I hear if my application is successful?

-You will hear in late November if you have made it through to the longlist.
-The first judging meetings are then held in late January, after which you will hear if you have made it through to the shortlist.
-You will find out if you will be a winner or a runner up in April, but winners are not publicly announced until shortly before the Awards Ceremony in June.
+You will hear in January 2020 if you have made it through to the longlist.
+The first judging meetings are then held in February, after which you will hear if you have made it through to the shortlist.
+You will find out if you will be a winner or a runner up in April, but winners are not publicly announced until shortly before the Awards Ceremony in July.

 What will happen if I am longlisted?

-If your organisation is longlisted, we will get in touch in late November to ask for the following, to better understand your work and assure ourselves of your financial viability:
+If your organisation is longlisted, we will get in touch in January to ask for the following, to better understand your work and assure ourselves of your financial viability:

 Answers to some additional questions about your work.